teward/dmarcmsg/README.md

 #### Installing / Importing in Code

-Simply copy the `imaplibext` package folder into your working directory for your Python script or program.
+Simply copy the `dmarcmsg` package folder into your working directory for your Python script or program.

 ## Usage